mccanne/sharkfest/README.md

 ## Relational Zed

-The Zed language is a superset of SQL... ergonomics!

 > Note: SQL support is currently experimental and early

+The Zed language is a superset of SQL...

-zq -f table "SELECT name WHERE salary >= 250000" employee.zson
+zq "SELECT name WHERE salary >= 250000" employee.zson

 Note that a _table_ here is just a Zed type.